 Skip to Content

-This is a selected entry programme - Applications close the end of October of the year prior to study.
+This is a selected entry programme - Applications close 7 November for the 2018 intake.

 Your portfolio should be uploaded where possible or sent to:

 Shortlisted applicants will be subject to interview by the programme coordinator (this is usually by Skype).

 For general entry requirements see Massey University entry requirements.